 Description

-The building is rectangular in plan with a two-storey return positioned to the north side of the rear.
+The building is rectangular in plan with a two-storey return set to the north side of the rear.
 The symmetrical eastern front façade faces the sea.
-At the centre of the east façade is a lean-to timber conservatory or sunroom which covers the front entrance.
-The entrance itself comprises paired timber panelled glazed doors with plain margins and plain overlight, set within a flat-headed opening surmounted by a squared drip moulding.
-To either side is a flat-headed window opening, each likewise surmounted by a squared drip moulding.
-The windows throughout are painted timber sash frames with 4/4 configuration and margin panes.
+At the centre of the east façade is a lean-to timber conservatory or sunroom covering the front entrance.
+The entrance comprises paired timber panelled glazed doors with plain margins and plain overlight, set within a flat-headed opening surmounted by a squared drip moulding.
+To either side are flat-headed window openings, each similarly surmounted.
+The windows throughout have painted timber sash frames with 4-4 panes and margin panes.

 Walls are finished mainly with ruled and lined cement render; the west side of the return is dry dashed.
-The pitched roof is covered with natural slate with red fireclay ridge tiles; eaves overhang with exposed rafter tails and verges overhang with plain timber bargeboards.
-A relatively large centrally located dormer to the front has a segmental roof and is glazed on all sides.
-A smaller dormer to the rear appears to date from circa 1980, and a small Velux window is positioned to the south side of the return roof.
+The roof is pitched and covered with natural slate with red fireclay ridge tiles.
+Eaves and verges overhang, the latter with plain timber bargeboards.
+There is a relatively large centrally located dormer to the front with a segmental roof glazed on all sides, and a smaller circa 1980s dormer to the rear.
+A small Velux window is set into the south side of the return roof.
 Rainwater goods are uPVC.
 Chimneystacks to all gables are rendered with profiled caps and various clay pots.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.